top of page

 • Manually patched together

+No number of dashboards can fix it.
 Dashboards don’t solve data problems.
 They expose them.

 More Dashboards Increase Cognitive Load